 3-You live on the cold, dark edges of the forest.
 It's normal for trees to be white snow and black needles, in your mind.
 Cold does not encumber you, and you feel the need to check your own breathing if you can't see your breath.
 But better the frozen wilderness than the soft townsfolks nearer to day- the beasts come for them first.
 Your skill is Winter, as is your soul.

 4-You traveled with a band of vagabonds in a wagon.
 Bandit is a strong word- the people you stole from were all mostly dead already.
 You can take Music as your skill instead, but if you do, you couldn't save your friends in the wagon.

 5-The village suffered from the scourge, it's true.
 But the fruit trees were so wonderful, no one wanted to move, and so you stayed.
 Start with a bizarre trick weapon endemic to your village.
 Take the Farmer skill.

 6-You survived in a secret way.
 Take the Graverobber as a skill, and you are amazing at playing dead.
 Your shovel works as a weapon, and you have a grave good that is magical and a nightmare anchor, if you wish.

 1-You were a supplier of Lotus for a monastery in the mountains, until one day their gates closed and this profitable trade route ended.
 Your skill is Trader, and your goods are three bundles of Lotus.

 2-You have seen the Black Dunes, and behind the white stars, where the black stars hang.
-Gain a spell, and the Astronomy skill.
+Gain a Forbidden Knowledge, and the Astronomy skill.

 3-You are an escaped slave from the legless ones.
 Your tales of terror are too horrible to be believed, but are unfortunately all true.
 Take the Servant skill and an egg that you hoped would prove your story, but now must be destroyed before it hatches.